YC0101/4156-Miniproject-2024-Students-Java/README.md

 The Code is written using IntelliJ IDEA.
 And mvn/jaCoco are run in IntelliJ IDEA as well.

 HowToTestNote:
-1. Tests can be run with "mvn clean test"
+1. Tests can be run with "mvn clean test", I run it inside IntelliJ IDEA using the side buttons.
 2. deSerializeObjectFromFileTest() in MyFileDatabasedTests will give System.out.print in console for one to check the read file status.
 3. saveContentsToFileTest() will create a testdata.txt for user to check save file output.